metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 Remember that everyone is a member of the **All Users** group.
 We recommend you revoke permissions from the **All users** group, and create new groups to selectively apply permissions to your data sources.

-## People can view collections that contain restricted data
+## A user group can view collections that contain restricted data

 {% include plans-blockquote.html %}